apache/cloudstack-documentation/source/adminguide/tuning.rst

 Manual <http://dev.mysql.com/doc/refman/5.5/en/innodb-buffer-pool.html>`_.

-Monitor the DataBase Load
+Monitor the Database Load
 -------------------------

-The load of the DB is monitored.
+The load of the database is monitored.
 By default the queries for each minute are calculated in queries per second.
 Three values are retaint by default.
 In the UI these are visible under the DB/Usage Server page under the infrastructure menu.